c c 25

 11 (WQC) - 10 (BACK)

-WQC = chronic toxicity level as established in paragraph (A) of this rule; and
+WQC = chronic toxicity level as established in paragraph (A) of rule 3745-1-44 of the Administrative Code.

-BACK = background water quality as established in paragraph (C) of this rule.
+BACK = background water quality as established in paragraph (B) of this rule.

 (4) An alternate modeling method may be used if the discharger demonstrates to Ohio EPA's satisfaction that it is appropriate and protective of water quality levels.